Ask the Expert

 Can I use an active drying system for hearing aids with ZPower batteries?

 Active drying systems may have temperature ranges that exceed the recommended rechargeable battery operating temperature, which can cause damage to silver-zinc rechargeable batteries.
 Therefore, when using an active drying system, the batteries need to be removed from the hearing aids prior to drying.
-For this reason, ZPower has partnered with MG to bring a compatible dryer system to the market.
-During the late summer of 2018, MG will be launching a retrofit drying system that will work with any ZPower charger.
-This system will provide charging, active drying and a UV light - all in one system.
+For this reason, a ZPower compatible dryer system will be released to the market in late 2018.
+The dryer system will work with any ZPower charger and the system will provide charging, active drying and a UV light for a complete all in one system.